Helping Women Recover & Beyond Trauma (HWR/BT)

 Location/Institution: San Diego, CA

-This study compared outcomes for women offenders who participated in four drug court programs.
+The purpose of the study was to compare outcomes for women offenders who participated in four drug court programs.
 Participants were randomly assigned to either Helping Women Recover and Beyond Trauma (HWR/BT) or standard mixed-gender treatment.
 Measures utilized include the Posttraumatic Stress Diagnostic Scale (PDS) and the Addiction Severity Index–Lite (ASI).
-Results showed that there were no significant differences between the HWR/BT and standard groups on drug use or PTSD symptoms at follow-up.
+Results indicate that there were no significant differences between the HWR/BT and standard groups on drug use or PTSD symptoms at follow-up.
 HWR/BT participants had better in-treatment performance and more positive perceptions related to their treatment experience.
 Limitations include the small sample size and concerns regarding treatment fidelity across the sites.

 Saxena, P., Messina, N., & Grella, C. E., (2014).
 Who benefits from gender responsive treatment.
 Accounting for abuse history on longitudinal outcomes for women in prison.
 Criminal Justice and Behavior, 41(4), 417–432. https://doi:10.1177/0093854813514405